 Supplemental insurance can be extremely helpful if you have Original Medicare, which is Part A and Part B. But that’s something you should look at for your individual needs.

 As for Medicaid, it’s very comprehensive, so additional insurance is probably not necessary.
 Plus, if you qualify for Medicaid, it might be hard to add on more health insurance from a cost perspective.

 How to Find the Right Plan Between Medicare vs. Medicaid

-If you’re having trouble figuring out if you qualify for Medicare or Medicaid — or if you qualify for both, but are not sure which would benefit you more — you can free, no-obligation assistance from a licensed agent.
+If you’re having trouble figuring out if you qualify for Medicare or Medicaid — or if you qualify for both but are not sure which would benefit you more — you can get free, no-obligation assistance from a licensed agent.